pierre-pretorius/nebulex/usage-rules/nebulex.md

 ### Key Generation

-- Provide explicit keys in decorators when possible; avoid relying on default key generation
+- Provide explicit keys in decorators when possible; avoid relying on default key generation.
-- For complex keys, use module captures: `key: &MyModule.generate_key/1`
+- For complex keys, use module captures: `key: &MyModule.generate_key/1`.
-- Keep captured data in decorator lambdas small; fetch large configs inside functions
+- Keep captured data in decorator lambdas small; fetch large configs inside functions.

 ### Reference Keys

-- Use cache key references (`:references` option) to avoid storing duplicate values
+- Use cache key references (`:references` option) to avoid storing duplicate values.
-- Store references in a local cache and values in a remote cache (e.g., Redis) for optimization
+- Store references in a local cache and values in a remote cache (e.g., Redis) for optimization.
 - Set TTL for references to prevent dangling keys
-- Use external references with `keyref(key, cache: AnotherCache)` for cross-cache references
+- Use external references with `keyref(key, cache: AnotherCache)` for cross-cache references.

 ### Optimization

-- Use `Stream` for large result sets instead of loading all data at once
+- Use `Stream` for large result sets instead of loading all data at once.
-- Leverage `Task.async_stream/3` for concurrent cache operations when appropriate
+- Leverage `Task.async_stream/3` for concurrent cache operations when appropriate.
-- Set appropriate TTL values to balance freshness and performance
+- Set appropriate TTL values to balance freshness and performance.
-- Use `put_all/2` for batch operations instead of multiple `put/3` calls
+- Use `put_all/2` for batch operations instead of multiple `put/3` calls.

 ## Documentation Standards

 ### Module Documentation

-- Start with a clear `@moduledoc` explaining the purpose and main features
+- Start with a clear `@moduledoc` explaining the purpose and main features, except the modules using `NimbleOptions`, since they are documenting options.
+- Options documented using `NimbleOptions` should provide functions to insert that documentation into the module docs.
+Therefore, it is not required to document an option in the `moduledoc` or in the function `@doc` if it is already inserted using `NimbleOptions`.
+For example, `#{Nebulex.Cache.Options.start_link_options_docs()}`.
+- Options docummented using
-- Include usage examples in module documentation
+- Include usage examples in module documentation.
-- Document all compile-time options
+- Document all compile-time options.
-- Document all runtime shared options
+- Document all runtime shared options.
-- Provide telemetry event documentation with measurements and metadata
+- Provide telemetry event documentation with measurements and metadata.
 - The maximum text length is 80 characters, and you should aim to adhere to this limit.
 However, there are special cases where exceeding it is acceptable.
 For example, you may exceed the limit for a link (e.g., ["my link"](http://github.com/elixir-nebulex))